Children's Comprehensive Bible Question Quiz

 Goliath was fighting for the Philistines during a battle with the Israelites.

-Questions about the birth of Jesus.
+There are numerous questions about the birth of Jesus.

 -

-Who is called the Son of God?
+Who is known as the Son of God?

 b.
 Abraham, the founder of Judaism, is the Son of God.